abdul-muyeez/abdul-muyeez/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=abdul-muyeez&label=Profile%20views&color=0e75b6&style=flat" alt="abdul-muyeez" /> </p>

-A passionate trained SQA Engineer and a freelance QA engineer from Bangladesh.
-My passion for software develpoment lies with dreaming up Solid and BUG free product and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+A highly motivated Software Quality Assurance Engineer with a diverse background in both traditional and freelance settings.
+I leverage a keen eye for detail and a commitment to user experience to deliver exceptional quality software.
+My passion lies in creating robust and bug-free products, and I achieve this by combining my technical expertise with a focus on designing elegant and intuitive interfaces.
+This ensures each product offers a seamless and user-friendly experience.

 - 🌱 I’m currently learning Software Quality Assurance (SQA) and other programming languages